8 Things To Find Out About Your Parents Now

 source: Chris Osmond / Gettyimages

-It’s fun to hear your parents talk about firsts like this!
-Their early music taste can reveal a lot about their personalities, and it’s always a fun question to ask.
+So fun hearing your parents talk about firsts!
+Their choice in early music can say a lot about them, and it’s always fun to ask.

-3. What’s the best piece of advice your parents ever gave you?
+3. What’s the best advice your parents ever gave you?

 source: Fiveprime

-If your parents were given a striking piece of advice or wisdom by their own parents, they’ve likely kept it in mind throughout their lives.
+If your parents were handed some striking piece of advice or wisdom from their parents, they’ve probably kept it in the back of their heads their entire lives.

-4. As a child, what did you want to be when you grew up?
+4. When you were a kid, what did you want to be when you grew up?

 source: Magic 95.1

-You can probably remember what you wanted to be when you were a child (I wanted to be a professional ballerina!).
-It’s interesting to hear what our parents’ earliest hopes and dreams were as well.
+When you were my age, you probably remembered what sort of things you wanted to be when you grew up (I wanted to be a ballerina!).
+I find it also interesting to hear what our parents’ earliest aspirations and wishes were.

 5. What’s your favorite memory from when I was a child?